 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water comes primarily from materials and components associated with service lines and home plumbing.
+Lead in drinking water comes primarily from materials and components associated with water service lines and home plumbing.
 The BWL is responsible for providing high-quality drinking water, but cannot control the variety of materials used in plumbing components.
 Constant exposure of water to lead in plumbing can cause lead to become dissolved in the water.
-This occurs when water sits in a pipe too long.
-If water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
+This can occur when water sits in a pipe for too long.
+If water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for thirty seconds to two minutes before using the water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at water. epa.gov/drink/info/lead/index.cfm.
+Information on lead in drinking water, testing methods and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline (800-426-4791) or at http://water.epa.gov/drink/info/lead/index.cfm.